jollyroger/debian-buildbot/docs/manual/cfg-buildsteps.rst

 ``syncAllBranches``
     (optional, defaults to ``False``): renderable boolean to control whether ``repo`` syncs all branches. i.e. ``repo sync -c``

+``depth``
+    (optional, defaults to 0): Depth argument passed to repo init.
+    Specifies the amount of git history to store.
+A depth of 1 is useful for shallow clones.
+    This can save considerable disk space on very large projects.

 ``updateTarballAge``
     (optional, defaults to "one week"):